 Relay groups provide redundancy and distribute load for updates.
 When the agent tries to download updates, if the initial relay doesn't respond, then the agent randomly selects another member relay from the group to update from.
 Each agent's relay list is randomized, so each agent tries its relays in a different order.
 Because of that, each relay provides updates for some of the group's assigned agents.

 Newly activated relays will be automatically notified by the Manager to update their Security Update content.

 - Select the relay group to use from the list, or from the Computer Details window, use Download Updates From to select the relay group.

-- Go to Administration > Updates > Relay Groups and double-click a relay group to display its Properties window.
+- Double-click a relay group to display its Properties window.